LSU QB Jayden Daniels overcomes being out of playoff hunt to win Heisman Trophy with prolific season - KTVZ

 “I really wish I could have brought you back another championship,” Daniels said as he thanked the LSU fans.

-Week after week he fueled the best offense in the country with his passing and running.
-Daniels finished the regular season with 3,812 yards passing and 1,134 yards rushing and 50 total touchdowns in 12 games.
+Week after week he fueled the best offense in the country with his passing (3,812 yards) and running (1,134).
 He leads the nation in total offense at 412 yards per game and is averaging an astounding 10.71 yards per play.

 No. 13 LSU is set to face Wisconsin in the ReliaQuest Bowl on Jan.
 1, though Daniels has not yet decided if he will play.

-Louisville’s Lamar Jackson was the last player to win the Heisman on a team that lost three games and didn’t play for a championship — and Daniels’ production surpassed his.
+Louisville’s Lamar Jackson was the last and only player to win the Heisman on a team that lost three games and didn’t play for a conference title during the nine previous years of the College Football Playoff.

+Voters usually look to CFP contenders to find a Heisman winner these days, but Daniels could not be ignored.

-LSU was eliminated from the Southeastern Conference race when it lost to Alabama in early November, despite 382 yards and three total touchdowns from Daniels.
+LSU was eliminated from the Southeastern Conference race when it lost to Alabama in early November, despite 382 yards and three total touchdowns in three quarters by Daniels.
+A hard hit put him in concussion protocol and kept him out of final quarter.

+“Your goals are to play for championships at LSU and when we did not have that opportunity after the Alabama game, you start to recalibrate.
+And certainly one of them was to rally behind what we considered was the best player in college football,” coach Brian Kelly said.
+“Every player that is in our program knew that we had a special player that was having a special year.”

 Daniels’ evolution this season has been a revelation.
-He became just the second SEC player, joining 2012 Heisman winner Johnny Manziel, and eighth in major college football to pass for at least 3,500 and run for 1,000 in a season.
+He became just the second SEC player, joining 2012 Heisman winner Johnny Manziel from Texas A&M, and eighth in major college football to pass for at least 3,500 and run for 1,000 in a season.

 Daniels led the Tigers to an SEC West title last year and when he decided to return for a fifth season of college football it was clear he could be part of the Heisman discussion.

-He ended up dominating that conversation even though his team was out of the spotlight down the stretch of the season as LSU ran an aggressive campaign for its quarterback.
+He ended up dominating that conversation even though his team was out of the spotlight down the stretch.
+LSU ran an aggressive campaign to support its quarterback.

 Daniels and the Tigers finished their season against Texas A&M on rivalry weekend, with Nix, Penix and Harrison playing high-stakes games with playoff implications.